 The advice around Covid-19 is changing daily.
-It’s therefore important to keep up with the recommendations of established authorities, such as the MOFAIC website for official news sources.
-Your doctor, midwifery team and local GP will also be able to offer guidance, although please be aware that current Middle East government guidelines on social distancing and social isolation may mean these services aren’t running as normal.
+It’s therefore important to keep up with the recommendations of established authorities, such as the WHO, Australian Government Department of Health and Ministry of Health.
+Your health visitor, midwifery team and local doctors will also be able to offer guidance, although please be aware that current Australia and New Zealand government guidelines on social distancing and social isolation may mean these services aren’t running as normal.

 By following the above precautions, you can feel rest assured that you are doing everything you can to keep your family safe – and everyone else, too.
 Life as we know it is on pause, but it won’t be forever.
 We will get through this, and we will appreciate the little things so much more when we do.

 We have lots more helpful reading for new parents, such as what you need to know about caring for your baby’s skin.